emanoelopes/rorudemy/README.md

-This is the repository for the RoR Udemy Developer Complete Course
+This is the repository for the RoR Udemy Developer Complete Course g